 - brief moments of “plot,” where the pilgrim does something or something happens to him, distinguished by the past tense;

-- metapoetic statements about the insufficiencies of the poet to his task;
+- metapoetic statements about the insufficiency of the poet to his task;

 - apostrophes to the divinity praying for aid.

 The first of the circular movements, which I posit from lines 46 to 75, articulates most clearly the three textual components.
-It begins with a sequence of pure plot, in which Dante narrates what happened in the past tense, first stating unequivocally that “l’ardor del desiderio in me finii” (I lifted my longing to its ardent limit ), and then describing how he looked upward, training his gaze more and more (“più e più” now takes the place of “più e meno”) along the divine ray (46-54).
+It begins with a sequence of pure plot, in which Dante narrates what happened in the past tense.
+He first states unequivocally that he reached the goal of his quest — “l’ardor del desiderio in me finii” (I consummated the ardor of my desire ) — and then describes how he looked upward, training his gaze more and more (“più e più” now takes the place of “più e meno”) along the divine ray (46-54).